-Volubilis in Morocco is an ancient Roman ruin in the North of Morocco.
+Volubilis is an ancient Roman ruin in the North of Morocco.
 If you love Roman history, you will have a field day in Volubilis as it is one of the most well-preserved roman ruins in Morocco.
 It sits on top of a relatively high hill, surrounded by gold coloured fields and olive groves.
-From atop of the hill where the Volubilis Capitol sits, it is easy to see Moulay Idriss, the other nearby medieval Moroccan attraction.
+From atop of the hill where the Volubilis Capitol sits, it is easy to see Moulay Idriss, the other nearby medieval Moroccan tourist attraction.

 Volubilis: Mauritania’s Provincial Capital

 Volubilis was once the Mauritanian capital, which is what the Romans used to call Morocco.
 According to the UNESCO website, the city started out life in the 3rd century BCE and became an important outpost of the Roman Empire.
 The Romans graced it with many fine buildings and extensive remains of these have survived at the archaeological site.
 The town later briefly became the capital of Idris I, the founder of the Idrisid dynasty.
 His remains lie at nearby Moulay Idriss.
 Volubilis is in a fertile agricultural area of Morocco and the region has continued to be important to this day.